 After completing B. Eng.
-Electronics in 1991 and spending a few happy years in the South African weapons industry, I slowly and regrettably migrated away from my love of gadgets and robotics toward software contracting.
+Electronics at UP in 1991 and spending a few happy years in the South African weapons industry, I slowly and regrettably migrated away from my love of gadgets and robotics toward software contracting.
 To shake off the curse of the Midrand body shops I started Escapism Software cc in 1999 as a one man engineering show for the development of electronics and embedded microcontrollers supported by computer software.

 In 2000 my capabilities were expanded to include 3D modeling and animation and until April 2013 I was a part time lecturer in 3D animation to undergraduates.
 In the process I picked up a few skills in the CAD department (3ds Max, Autocad and Solidworks) that is proving useful in todays CNC manufacturing environment.

 In January 2013 I changed the company name from Escapism Software to Escapism Pinball.
 I am now committed full time to the pinball business through quality services, refurbishments, custom machines and factory quality replica machines for the collector.